MissionBit/spring-2015-intermediate-web-python/lessons/08django_auth.md

 # Creating New Users
 Since users are just Django models, we can create new ones in the Django shell just like we did for Facts.
-Enter the shell with `python manage.py shell` and try to create a new user:
+Enter the shell with `foreman run python manage.py shell` and try to create a new user:
 ```python
 from django.contrib.auth.models import User